 Q: Your favourite song of all time?

 A: So Fresh and So Clean – Outkast

 Q: What would you like fans to know about you that they’re most likely unaware of?

 A: We are pretty open and leave a lot on a track.
 We both have full time jobs, six kids between us, and still manage to make music.
 Music has always been and will always be a driving force in both our lives!

 A: To both of our families for all their love, support, and inspiration.
 All the people who have supported us as friends and fans: Kaspar, Raj, Mariam, Frank, Christian, Eddie, Karolina, Nige, Dane, SamG & Wil, KYE, Riz, Uncle Joe and sooo many more; and to the universe for letting us do what we do!

 Q: Anything else you’d like to add?

-A: Stay tuned for our album Royalty coming at the beginning of next year; a raw lyrical hip-hop album with lots of features.
-For spring next year we have an uptempo album with a bit of house, dancehall vibe, while staying true to our hip-hop style.
+A: Stay tuned for our album Bat-L-Skahrd coming in 2022; a raw lyrical hip-hop album with lots of guest appearances.
 Peace, love & music